nonsensibl/austins-hackpad/README.md

-I just created a hackpad with 8 switches and 8 rgb LEDs!
+I just created a small macro pad with 8 switches and 8 rgb LEDs!
 I am a beginner and this is my first project.

 I built this project because I have been very interested in the custom keyboard community for a while now and want to try my hands at it.
 I found this opportunity off of Instagram and I though it was a very cool thing I could do!